-This project surveys the work of James McNeill Whistler, first in oils and mixed media, and then in watercolour, pastel and drawing.
-This website is a beta launch of the catalogue, and will be updated with extended catalogue entries, news, and blogs.
+This project surveys the work of James McNeill Whistler in oils and mixed media, and is augmented by a summary catalogue of his works in watercolour, pastel and drawing.
 Our wider aim is the online publication of Whistler's work and writings.
 This project builds on, and links to, the catalogue raisonné of Whistler's etchings and his correspondence.

 His total output was considerable: over 550 paintings in oil and mixed media; 490 etchings and drypoints, 1800 works on paper – drawings, pastels and watercolours - and 179 lithographs, lithotints and mezzotints.
-And indeed there are multiple impressions of the lithographs and etchings – as many as 10,000 impressions of the etchings are recorded, of which a high proportion were printed by the artist.
+Furthermore there are multiple impressions of the lithographs and etchings – as many as 10,000 impressions of the etchings are recorded, most printed by the artist.

 The Beta launch of The Paintings of James McNeill Whistler: A Catalogue Raisonné website is scheduled for 1 August 2018.
 More16th May 2017